Good nutrition is essential for health and well-being.

 - Try to make sure the person has a good, balanced diet.
 Good nutrition means the skin will be healthier and more resistant to sores developing.

-- Make sure the person does not remain in wet clothes or a wet bed if they are incontinent.
-If urine remains in contact with the skin for any length of time, it will make it spongy and less resistant to sores.
+- Ensure the person does not remain in wet clothes or a wet bed if incontinent.
+If urine remains in contact with the skin at any time, it will make it spongy and less resistant to sores.

 - Avoid tight clothing or tight bedding, especially over the feet.

-- Make sure the person is thoroughly dry after a bath or wash, particularly in the skin folds.
+- Ensure the person is thoroughly dry after a bath or wash, particularly in the skin folds.
 Pat rather than rub dry.